 BMW 5-Series Review

-The 2013 BMW 5-Series ranks 9 out of 15 Luxury Large Cars.
-This ranking is based on our analysis of 34 published reviews and test drives of the BMW 5-Series, and our analysis of reliability and safety data.
+The 2015 BMW 5-Series ranks 8 out of 17 Upscale Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the BMW 5-Series, as well as reliability and safety data.

 - "The 5-Series remains a fine choice for high-end shoppers who want to be fully immersed in the driving experience." -- Consumer Guide